sfc-gh-ahkhan/snowflake-api/README.md

 ===============

-Before we get into building the API, lets setup our backend Snowflake environment correctly so have all the parameters ready when it comes time to edit the API code.
+Before we get into building the API, lets setup our backend Snowflake environment correctly so we have all the parameters ready when it comes time to edit the API code.

 1. Create and save the RSA public and private keys using the procedure described here: https://docs.snowflake.net/manuals/user-guide/snowsql-start.html#using-key-pair-authentication